headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/feature-model-overview.md

 ## Related Advanced Reading

 Want to know more?
-Have a look at the readme files of the projects making up the feature model support in our ecosystem.
+Take a look at the README files for the projects in the Feature Model ecosystem.

 * [Feature Model](https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md)
 * [Feature Docs](https://github.com/apache/sling-org-apache-sling-feature/blob/master/docs/features.md)